IanStorm/my-smart-home-node-red/README.md

 # My Smart Home - Node-RED

+Smart Home project for personal use on the basis of Node-RED.
+Unifies the management of various device types like smart plugs, smart radiator controls, robotic vacuum cleaner, etc.

-🐳 Make sure you have installed *Docker*.
+**🐳 Make sure you have installed *Docker*.**

 ## How to use in "production"? 👨‍💼 👩‍💼